 Cambridge Energy Alliance (CEA) is a City of Cambridge program that promotes energy efficiency and solar energy.
 Our goal is to help residents, businesses, and institutions in Cambridge save money while also reducing Cambridge’s carbon footprint.
-Toward this goal, we administer the Mass Save program, a state-wide, utility-run program that offers significant incentives for a wide range of energy upgrades.
+Toward this goal, we promote the Mass Save program, a state-wide, utility-run program that offers significant incentives for a wide range of energy upgrades.
 We can also connect you to financial institutions that can help you pay for energy efficient improvements to your home or business.
 Additionally, we keep you updated on local energy-related news, and we offer energy education and tips through our website, blog, Twitter and Facebook pages, Energy Advisor contact form, and outreach at events.

 In May 1999, the Cambridge City Council voted to join Cities for Climate Protection (CCP), an international consortium of communities working to reduce the impacts of climate change by reducing greenhouse gas emissions from fossil fuels.
 As a member of CCP, the City created a city-specific greenhouse gas emissions inventory and subsequently set targets and strategies to reduce these emissions through a comprehensive and well-defined plan.